 2. BUG FIXING

-Finding our panorama should be straightforward, as it appears as the red placemark instead of blue, typical for public, already existing panoramas (Pic.
+Finding our panorama should be straightforward, as it appears as the red placemark instead of blue, typical for the public, already existing panoramas (Pic.
 18).
-When our panorama is “made public” the placemark turns its colour into blue-red appearance.
+When our panorama is “made public” the placemark turns its colour into a blue-red appearance.

 Next, going through all the next steps we can deem, that everything is fine.
 When we see the files, we can guess, that it’s not (Pic.
 19).